 Application Insights is aimed at the development team, to help you understand how your app is performing and how it's being used.
 It monitors:

-Request rates, response times, and failure rates - Find out which pages are most popular, at what times of day, and where your users are.
+Request rates, response times, and failure rates: Find out which pages are most popular, at what times of day, and where your users are.
 See which pages perform best.
-If your response times and failure rates go high when there are more requests, then perhaps you have a resourcing problem.
+If your response times and failure rates go high when there are more requests, you might have a resourcing problem.

-Page views and load performance - reported by your users' browsers.
+Page views and load performance: Get reports from your users' browsers.

-AJAX calls from web pages - rates, response times, and failure rates.
+AJAX calls: Get webpage rates, response times, and failure rates.

 User and session counts.

-Performance counters from your Windows or Linux server machines, such as CPU, memory, and network usage.
+Performance counters: Get data from your Windows or Linux server machines, such as CPU, memory, and network usage.

-Diagnostic trace logs from your app - so that you can correlate trace events with requests.
+Diagnostics trace logs: Get data from your app, so that you can correlate trace events with requests.

-Custom events and metrics that you write yourself in the client or server code, to track business events such as items sold or games won.
+Custom events and metrics: Get data that you write yourself in the client or server code, to track business events such as items sold or games won.